-One of the often-touted thumb rules is a single data file per core.
-Use this thumb rule with caution.
-If your server has 12 cores, then don’t use 12 TempDB data files unless justified by the application and load requirements.
+One of the often-touted rules of thumb is a single data file per core.
+But proceed with caution in this instance, if your server has 12 cores, then don’t use 12 TempDB data files unless justified by the application and load requirements.

 The best option, given today’s hardware configurations, is to start with 8 equally sized primary data files and see if the contention issue is resolved.
 Work your way upwards and add more four files if needed.
-The installation and setup wizard of SQL Server 2016 has a built-in feature that ensures you have a sufficient number of TempDB data files at the time of installing SQL Server.
-IT detects the number of CPU cores and automatically creates TempDB data files.
+The installation and setup wizard of SQL Server 2016 has a built-in feature that ensures you have a sufficient number of TempDB data files by detecting the number of CPU cores and automatically creating the appropriate number TempDB data files.

 Size does matter – How should the data files be configured for size?

-The recommended practice is to keep the product of the number of files and the initial space required for each file to be roughly about 80 to 90% of the volume on which the TempDB is stored.
+The recommended practice is to keep files and the initial space required for each file to be roughly 80 to 90% of the volume on which the TempDB is stored.
 The 10 to 20% disk space is left for OS-based virtual memory.

-In other words, pre-size the data files during setup or change the size of the files in a production environment.
+In other words, pre-size the data files during setup or change the size of the files in the production environment.
 This will ensure enough disk space is allocated for TempDB.
-Keeping the Autogrowth option to on is always recommended, but ideally, try to make sure that SQL Server doesn’t have to allocate additional disk space on the fly too often.
+Keeping the Autogrowth option to on is always recommended at this point, but ideally, try to make sure SQL Server doesn’t have to allocate additional disk space on the fly too often.

-An interesting fact.
-Before SQL Server 2017, it was not possible to allocate more than 1 GB per TempDB data file at the time of setup.
-With this version, it is possible to allocate as much as 256 GB for a TempDB data file during setup.
+An interesting fact, before SQL Server 2017, it was not possible to allocate more than 1 GB per TempDB data file at the time of setup.
+With the latest version, it is possible to allocate as much as 256 GB for a TempDB data file during setup.

 Which brings us to the next question:

-Even otherwise and in most cases, the best option for TempDB location is a dedicated local SSD.
+In most cases, the best option for TempDB location is a dedicated local SSD.
 If that is not possible, then keeping it on a dedicated volume of its own, with sufficient disk space pre-allocated should solve likely performance issues.
-Make sure that you constantly monitor disk health so that disk reads and writes are carried out at an optimum level.
+Make sure you constantly monitor disk health so that disk reads and writes are carried out at an optimum level.

-Now that we have had a look at the basics, let’s look at relevant and welcome additions to various SQL Server additions starting from SQL Server 2012.
+Now that we have had a look at the basics, let’s look at relevant and welcome additions to various SQL Server additions after SQL Server 2012.